jkmrto/phoenix_blog/priv/posts/dynamic-supervisor-in-elixir.md

 ### Worker

-The worker module is a simple *GenServer*, in which we have just implemented some API functions and callbacks to handle a regular stop and a error crash.
-The idea is to test lately the different behaviour at the supervisor level when this action happens.
+The worker module is a simple *GenServer*, in which we have just implemented some API functions and callbacks to handle a regular stop and an error crash.
+Later, we will test the different behaviour at the supervisor level when a crash happens.

 The name of the process will be defined by the function `via_tuple(name)`, whose code is ```{:via, Registry, {@registry, name} }``` that registers the process with custom `name` in the registry previously initialized with name ```:workers_registry```.
 This ```via_tuple``` function will be used at registering and when trying to reach the associated GenServer.